LevInteractive/dockerized-drupal-starter/README.md

 See the [.travis.yml](.travis.yml) file.
 For deployment, simply configure the deployment procedure in [stackahoy.io](https://stackahoy.io) and populate the three environmental variables in the project settings within Travis.
+This works very similarly in most other CI providers.

 ```yaml
 after_success: